bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
     "data": {
         "id": 27,
-        "name": "Buy two of Product X get free shipping to all zones and 10% off order", "created_from": "api",
+        "name": "Buy two of product X get free shipping to all zones and 10% off order", "created_from": "api",
         "customer": {
             "group_ids": [],